benyanke/docs/_posts/2018-10-10-create-pool.markdown

  * mirror 4 (0.5t): sdh, sdi
  * mirror 5 (0.5t): sdj, sdk

-These mirrors are added as high-level devices in the pool we will call `tank`.
+These mirrors are added as high-level devices in the pool we will call `tank` for a total usable space of about 7.5T.

 ## Pool Setup Basics
 With the pool layout and device names found above, we create the pool.